Refresh data from an on-premises SQL Server database

-- Perform an on-demand refresh of your dataset.
+- Do an on-demand refresh of your dataset.

 - Review the refresh history to analyze the outcomes of past refresh cycles.

-- Clean up resources by deleting the items created in this tutorial.
+- Clean up resources by deleting the items you created in this tutorial.

 - If you don't already have one, sign up for a free Power BI trial before you begin.

 - Install Power BI Desktop on a local computer.

 - Install SQL Server on a local computer, and restore the AdventureWorksDW2017 sample database from a backup.
 For more information about the AdventureWorks sample databases, see AdventureWorks installation and configuration.